cyberark/cacookiecleaner/README.md

 # CACookieCleaner (CCC)
-This tool meant to remove the cookies from the recorded HAR file from chrome.
+This is tool meant to remove the cookies from the recorded HAR file from chrome.

 # Requirements
 dot net version 4.8